theprogbash/milijonasRoziu/README.md

 For executing current project:
 1. Download nodejs from [here](https://nodejs.org/en/download/) and install.

-2. If you'll not use React as a development tool but only want to messing around applications just open the folder of project and run on terminal `npm start`.
+2. Then run command `npm install` for installing all dependencies and tools.

+3. For running the app type `npm start`.